aditisaraswat10/Data-Analytics-/README.md

 # Data-Analytics-
 COURSEWORK- Data Analytics
-# Prediction and Classification of countries based on their rate level of Development
+# Prediction and Classification of countries based on their level of Development

 This project tells whether a country is developed, developing or under-developed by looking and calculating it's HDI values.